Donald Trump Jr. tells Sean Hannity: 'In retrospect I probably would have done things a little differently'

 The Times claimed that Trump Jr. tweeted images of the emails after "he was told NYT was about to publish the contents of the emails."

-Veselnitskaya denied having "any damaging or sensitive information about Hillary Clinton" in an interview with NBC Tuesday, adding, "It was never my intention to have that."
+Veselnitskaya, who Trump Jr. denied knowing prior to the meeting, told NBC News Tuesday morning that she did not have "any damaging or sensitive information about Hillary Clinton," adding, "It was never my intention to have that."

-Trump Jr. has repeatedly denied that the meeting produced any "meaningful information" about any alleged wrongdoing by Clinton.
-In his statement earlier Tuesday, he backed up Goldstone’s claim that "the entire meeting was 'the most insane nonsense I ever heard.
-And I was actually agitated by it.'"
+When Trump Jr. was asked for his reaction to Veselnitskaya's interview, he said he was "a little taken aback by her talking about me pressing for the information, but as you can see from the emails, the pretext of the meeting was, 'Hey, we have information.'"

 The emails between Trump Jr. and Goldstone contain no evidence that the president’s son was informed of the larger alleged Russian effort to meddle in the U.S. presidential election.